General Agreement on Tariffs and Trade (GATT)

 Talks held in 1948 established the General Agreement on Tariffs and Trade (GATT).
 This was a broad agreement amongst participating countries to negotiate reductions in barriers to world trade.
 New Zealand was one of 23 foundation members.
 For New Zealand the promise of GATT was that trade in agricultural produce would be freed up.
 This would make New Zealand produce cheaper overseas, and so more people would purchase it.

-There were eight GATT ‘rounds’, beginning in 1947, but the first six (up to 1967) mainly tackled manufacturing tariffs, and agriculture was seen as a sideline.
+There were nine GATT ‘rounds’, beginning in 1947.
+The first six (up to 1967) mainly tackled manufacturing tariffs, and agriculture was seen as a sideline.
 In fact, in 1955 the US secured a waiver from the GATT’s already weak agricultural provisions.

 Butter for buses